George Floyd protests in Kentucky

-This is a list of George Floyd protests in Kentucky, United States.
-In 2020, there were protests throughout Kentucky in reaction to the murder of George Floyd and the shooting of Breonna Taylor by police, as well as the shooting of David McAtee by the Kentucky Army National Guard.
+This is a list of protests brought on by the murders of Breonna Taylor and George Floyd in Kentucky, United States.
+In 2020, there were protests throughout Kentucky in reaction to the shooting of Breonna Taylor and murder of George Floyd by police, as well as the shooting of David McAtee by the Kentucky Army National Guard.
 The demonstrations happened regularly in the largest cities in Kentucky, including Louisville and Lexington.
 Many of the smaller cities had protests on at least one day.

 Locations

 Barbourville

 On June 5, protesters gathered at the old "El Mariachi" building on Daniel Boone Drive before marching to the Court Square.
 This is the first Black Lives Matter protest in Barbourville and was organized by the Tri-County Fairness Coalition.
 The crowd took a knee and engaged in an eight minute and 46 second moment of silence; the amount of time Derek Chauvin spent kneeling on George Floyd's neck while he was murdering Floyd.
 Floyd's murder and the death of Louisville's Breonna Taylor spurred protests across the country over racism and police brutality.
 The Barbourville protest was held on what would have been Taylor's 27 birthday.